6543/apt-transport-ipfs/README_CLIENT.md

     sudo apt install python-pip git gzip wget sudo pip install ipfsapi

+# Try IPFS-Repo's:
+  insted of install ipfs and /usr/lib/apt/methods/ipfs you can test it via public gateways

+      add deb https://ipfs.io/ipns/QmXfAyjHThwksUyW9BwuqCDuzu1PM1XQkR1HVTbActvYDJ xenial main restricted universe multiverse

+  to the /etc/apt/sources.list

+  but dont use this for general purpose -> the gateways are elseware heavely out of bandwith!

 # Install

 Copy the ipfs file from this repo to the directory for apt transport methods: